emilyselwood/polygonical/README.md

 ## Limitations / Warnings

 Polygons must be specified with the points going clockwise around them.
-Due to the way the contains point algorithm handles angles rolling over 360/0 degrees any function that relies on that algorithm will not work as expected.
+Several algorithms only work when points are defined clockwise.
+There is no detection of this, it will probably cause weird results, it has not been tested.